nn1854/Data-and-Code-A2/README.md

 This project is accessible in two ways.

 First Way (using URl)
-1. Open Microsoft MakecodeArcade and create an account if you don't have one
+1. Click on this URL https://makecode.com/_8p6FyJT9999g or open it in a new tab
-2. Copy this URL
+2. The game should now be accessible

 Second Way (opening via Microsoft Makecode Arcade)
 1. Open Microsoft MakecodeArcade and create an account if you don't have one